-Provisions under Section 77 of the Central Goods and Services Tax (CGST) Act, 2017 relating to “Tax Wrongfully Collected and paid to Central Government or State Government”, are as under:
+Provisions under Section 77 of the Central Goods and Services Tax (CGST) Act, 2017 relating to “Tax Wrongfully Collected and paid to Central Government or State Government”:

 Section 77 of CGST Act 2017: Tax Wrongfully Collected and paid to Central Government or State Government (CHAPTER XV – DEMANDS AND RECOVERY)